 When Repair Is Best

-In most cases, furnace troubles can be easily sourced and repaired by a NATE-certified, HVAC professional.
+In most cases, furnace troubles can be easily sourced and repaired by a ACE-certified, HVAC professional.
 If your furnace is new—i.e., less than 10 years of system life — odds are highly likely that any issues it exhibits can be solved through repair.
 Furthermore, if your furnace is still heating your Dallas area home efficiently (your HVAC professional can help you verify this), then it is still probable that you will repair it.
 Usually, as long as you are not seeing a steady increase in your heating bills with constant usage and your home is not having issues with uneven heating, your furnace is functioning efficiently.
 Conventional wisdom relating to furnace repairs is that as long as the repairs you must get are less than one-third of the investment of a new heating system and your furnace is in the first half of its anticipated lifetime, repair is likely your best option.
 Keep in mind that even if you are experiencing a reduction in heating efficiency, there are other paths you can explore before considering replacing your furnace.
 Talk to your HVAC professional about upgrading your thermostat or checking the integrity of your Dallas home’s ductwork to see if he thinks these enhancement could advance the efficiency of your furnace.
 Talk to Levy & Son Service Experts about scheduling regular furnace maintenance, which will add years of quality service from your furnace and help you minimize further repairs or drops in efficiency.

 When Replacement Is Best